 - All moisturizers work by sealing the skin’s surface and trapping the body’s natural water within the skin’s tissue, as oil is far more effective in sealing and moisturizing than water, the more oil your moisturizer contains the better it will work.

-- DIY body oils that have been made with pure essential oils then diluted with the appropriate carrier oil won’t contain any hidden water, and has to be one of the best body treatments you can use.
+- Body oils that have been made with pure essential oils then diluted with the appropriate carrier oil won’t contain any hidden water, and has to be one of the best body treatments you can use.

 To make a good body oil recipe we should be looking at around 97% carrier oil, 1 to 2% essential oil (depending on its dermal limits), and 1% Antioxidant.

 To make it easier I’ve worked out the recipes bellow using teaspoons and drops, however, if you are thinking of getting into this in a big way I recommend getting a digital scale that can weight out extremely small quantities such as 0.01g

 As we are talking drops and teaspoons the maximum recommended amounts we will be working with are 2 drops essential oil to 1 teaspoon of carrier oil.
 Never use more than the suggested quantities, essential oils do not become more effective by using extra, in fact it may even have a negative effect.